surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Groups

 To share particular content with set of people in the the organisation, you need to create group.
+Follow below steps to create group.

 >**Navigation : Settings→Groups→ Add Group**